PeterZs/d-garment/README.md

 ### Diffusion steps

-We only present results with 20 steps in the paper, you can easily compare and analyse the effect of the number of diffusion step with the `--step` argument here:
+We only present results with 20 steps in the paper, you can easily compare and analyse the effect of the number of diffusion step with the `--step` argument:
 ```sh
 py generate_evaluation.py ../configs/config.json ${EXP_DATA}/DIFFUSION_STEPS/dgarment_5steps/ --step 5
 py generate_evaluation.py ../configs/config.json ${EXP_DATA}/DIFFUSION_STEPS/dgarment_8steps/ --step 8